Please read the general information webpage fully before you fill in the application form.

 Your application will be dealt with in the strictest confidence.
 However, it may be sent to some of the local Registered Providers (Housing Associations and housing partnership organisations) if nominated to one of their properties.

 How long will it take for my application to be processed?

 Your Housing List application will be acknowledged within one week.
 You will receive a letter confirming your points award within 28 days of it being received at Housing Needs, unless we are awaiting third party information i.e. landlord tenancy checks.

-If you have medical circumstances or a disability which are affected by your current housing, you may have to wait up to eight weeks before the Council can give you your total points award.
+If you have medical circumstances or a disability which are affected by your current housing, you may have to wait up to eight weeks before the council can give you your total points award.
 You may also have to wait for this period if you have special needs.
-This is because the Council asks other agencies to assess your entitlement to medical or special needs points.
+This is because the council may seek opinion from other agencies to assess your entitlement to medical or special needs points.

 If you have stated on your application that your present home is in disrepair, the Council will have to visit you before we can award disrepair points.

 When a property becomes vacant, it is allocated to the applicant with the most points and, therefore, the highest priority on the Housing List.
 All allocations of council properties are made to people on the Housing List, which includes homeless people and existing council tenants who want to be transferred to another property.

 If you have any queries about your application, you should contact Housing Needs at the address below; or if you have received a letter confirming your application and points award, contact the officer stated.